 The entire Board oversees the Company's risk management process.
 The Company relies on a comprehensive enterprise risk management ("ERM") program to aggregate, monitor, measure and manage risks.
-Our Board of Directors receives regular reports from our CEO, executive officers and other members of our senior management regarding areas of significant risk to the Company, including operational, strategic, legal, regulatory, financial and other categories of risks.
+Our Board of Directors provides input to the process through annual collection of their perceived organizational risks, and receives regular reports from our CEO, executive officers and other members of senior management regarding areas of significant risk to the Company identified not only by the Board of Directors, but by organizational leadership as well.
+Risk areas include operational, strategic, legal, regulatory, financial and other categories of risks.
 This approach to ERM is designed with the intent to enable the Board to establish a mutual understanding with management of the effectiveness of the Company's risk management practices and capabilities, to review the Company's risk exposure and to elevate certain key risks for discussion at the Board level as appropriate.
-Certain risks are, in particular, under the purview of a committee and are monitored by that committee, which then reports to the full Board of Directors, as appropriate.

-As part of the Company ERM program, our senior management is responsible for identifying, assessing and managing the Company's exposure to risk under the oversight of the Board of Directors and/or committees of the Board that have been delegated certain risk oversight responsibility.
+As part of this process, progress on individual risk mitigation is reported out to both the Board of Directors and to organizational leadership through the Management Business Review.

 Our internal audit function helps identify risk and reports to both the Audit Committee and senior management, who in turn report significant developments to the full Board of Directors.
-In addition, under its charter, the Audit

-Committee discusses with management and our independent auditor our risk assessment and risk management policies, as well as our major financial risk exposures and the steps taken to monitor and control such exposures.
+In addition, under its charter, the Audit Committee discusses with management and our independent auditor our risk assessment and risk management policies, as well as our major financial risk exposures and the steps taken to monitor and control such exposures.
 Similarly, our human resources staff, which identifies and manages compensation risk company-wide, reports out to both the Compensation Committee and senior management, who in turn report significant developments to the full Board of Directors.

 In furtherance of its the efforts to identify and manage risks, the Company has established a risk committee, which is responsible for overseeing and monitoring our risk strategy and implementing risk management-related actions.
 This risk committee, which is comprised of members of senior leadership, reports on its progress to our Audit Committee, which assists the Board of Directors in the oversight of the Company's risks.
-Management, under the oversight of the Board, monitors the material enterprise risks facing the Company.
-The Company has identified six primary categories of risks: strategic, environmental (which is viewed broadly to include the physical, governmental, and social environment in which we do business), market, financial, operational and compliance.
 The Company undertakes a risk assessment process that solicits input from each functional area leader and all commercial leaders.
 Risks are then evaluated for severity and likelihood and are assigned resources and leadership review of mitigation efforts based on the risk score that results.

 In connection with the Company's ongoing focus on cybersecurity risks, the Company undertakes risk mitigation efforts and seeks to use and to maintain robust practices regarding information security.
 For example, our procedures are modeled on the National Institute of Standards and Technology (NIST) 800-53 policy framework.
-Some key safeguards taken by the Company include, but are not limited to: mandatory enhanced security awareness training for all employees, staff and contractors who are users of the Company's information systems and periodic testing and enhancement of organizational information systems.
+Some key safeguards taken by the Company include, but are not limited to: mandatory annual enhanced security awareness training and quarterly phishing exercises for all employees, staff and contractors who are users of the Company's information systems and periodic testing and enhancement of organizational information systems.

 Management briefs the Audit Committee (which has been charged with supporting the Board's oversight of the Company's cybersecurity risks) quarterly on cybersecurity matters and periodically reports directly to the Board as part of the Board's oversight of the Company's risks.
+Annually a third-party contractor performs a cybersecurity gap analysis to assist Oil-Dri in determining the difference in our current state of information security to an industry standard and provide recommendations based on their findings.
 In addition to the Company's cybersecurity risk mitigation efforts, the Company maintains a cybersecurity risk insurance policy, which would potentially defray certain costs associated with a breach.